What on earth are you thinking how can meditation be better than medication?

 - Stunted growth

 - Loss of appetite

 Research is continually being carried out, to measure, if there is any lasting damage on these children.

 Professor Susan Bögels is a clinical psychologist and psychotherapist, and professor of Developmental Psychopathology from the University of Amsterdam.
 She has been studying meditation and how it can help with negative emotions or behaviours.
-Her extensive scientific research on the uses of mindful meditation for children, adolescents and parents could have a serious impact on mental health along with the pharmaceutical world.
+Her extensive scientific research on the uses of mindful meditation for children, adolescents and parents is astounding.
+Therefore it could have a serious impact on mental health along with the pharmaceutical world.

 Mindfulness is already prescribed for other disorders like anxiety, depression, PTSD and autism.
 A clear indicator that our minds and not medication can help heal us.
 A fascinating interview with Professor Bögels is here that discusses her research further.

-The parents and children were shown how to focus, notice their thoughts and come back to their breath.
-The science of mindful meditation was explained and how the science supports this practice.
-Also as part of the 6 week course they were asked to practice everyday, for 2 minutes at least.
-When they returned for the sixth and final session the difference was astonishing in some of the children.
-You can make up your own mind by watching the programme.
+Parents and children were shown how to focus, to notice their thoughts and come back to their breath.
+The science of mindful meditation was explained with robust research that supports the practice.
+As part of the 6 week course they were asked to practice everyday, for 2 minutes at least.

-I realise that mindful meditation it is not a quick fix.
-I realise how hard it is to fit it into a daily practice.
-I also realise that if we don’t change our thinking, adjust our behaviour and embrace alternatives we will be pill popping into the next century.
+I also recognise that if we don’t change our thinking, adjust our behaviour and embrace alternatives we will be pill popping into the next century.

 Mason’s final comment, ‘I want to be myself, not take a tablet and be someone else’.
-Isn’t that what we would all like?
+Isn’t that what we all aspire to be, ourselves?